cds-snc/terraform-plan/README.md

   uses: cds-snc/terraform-plan
   with:
     github-token: ${{ secrets.GITHUB_TOKEN }}

+# Run Terraform plan and add a comment with changes on the PR with additional arguments
+- name: Terraform plan
+  uses: cds-snc/terraform-plan
+  with:
+    github-token: ${{ secrets.GITHUB_TOKEN }}
+    args: -var-file /path/to/varfile

 # Use Terragrunt, allow failure and set a custom PR comment title
 - name: Terraform plan